tohagan/runtime-type-validation/docs/classes/_validator_.validator.md

 ▸ **valueAt**<**A**>(`paths`: string | number[], `validator`: [Validator](_validator_.validator.md)‹A›): *[Validator](_validator_.validator.md)‹A›*

-Validator that pulls a specific field out of a json structure, instead of decoding and returning the full structure.
+Validator that pulls a specific field out of a data structure, instead of decoding and returning the full structure.
 The `paths` array describes the object keys and array indices to traverse, so that values can be pulled out of a nested structure.